Best Outdoor Toys for 5 Year Old Boys by Play Style

 Elite Sportz Ring Toss

-This classic ring toss comes with both rope and plastic rings, a sturdy wooden base with score markings, and a carrying bag that makes it easy to bring along to a park or a relative’s backyard.
-It sets up in minutes with no tools required, and the distance between player and base can be adjusted to make it easier or harder depending on who’s playing.
+This classic ring toss comes with both rope and plastic rings, a sturdy wooden base with score markings, and a carrying bag for the park or a relative’s backyard.
+It sets up in minutes with no tools, and the distance between player and base can be adjusted to make it easier or harder depending on who’s playing.

-It works well as a toy that doesn’t outgrow a 5 year old quickly, since older siblings and even adults tend to join in rather than sit it out.
+One thing that gives it staying power: older siblings and adults tend to join in rather than sit this one out.

 Worth knowing: the wooden base holds up well for most families, though a small number of buyers have run into a peg snapping during initial assembly.
 Worth checking that all the pieces fit together cleanly before the first game.